-A process known as "cold maceration" (cryo = cold) in the preparation of mainly red wine, which is still before fermentation (a similar process in white wine production is the Maceration ).
-It was in the early 1970s in the Burgundy through the Lebanese oenologistsGuy Accad propagated and first in France .
+A process also called "cold maceration" (cryo = cold) in the preparation of mainly red wine, which before the fermentation (a similar process for white wine making is Maceration ).
+It was built in the early 1970s Burgundy through the Lebanese oenologistsGuy Accad propagated and first in France .
 Italy and Australia popular.
-By a special digestion of the mash should more primary primary flavor , this means fruitier fruity Grape flavors gently extracted extraction become.
-Unlike the conventional one maceration In the opinion of the advocate for the later wine, a different or more optimal composition of the extracted phenols reached.
-The process is not uncontroversial and there are controversial opinions.
-The main criticisms are that thus uniform wines without down-to-earth character or recognizable terroir be generated.
-Besides, you will Aging ability aging denied.
-Red wines produced in such a way become (pejoratively) as Coca-Cola wines or Fruit bombs fruit bomb bezeichnet.
+A special disintegration of the mash is supposed to do more primary primary flavor , this means fruitier fruity Grape aromas gentle extracted extraction become.
+In contrast to the conventional maceration according to the advocates, a different or more optimal composition of the extracted wine for the later wine phenols reached.
+The process is not without controversy and there are controversial opinions.
+The main criticisms are that this means uniform wines without a down-to-earth character or recognizable terroir be generated.
+Besides, they will Aging ability aging denied.
+Red wines produced in this way are considered (pejorative) Coca-Cola wines or Fruit bombs fruit bomb bezeichnet.

 Die Maische wird niedrigen bzw. kalten Temperaturen von 4 bis 15 °Celsius ausgesetzt.
 Die Dauer richtet sich nach der Temperatur - je kühler, desto länger, von wenigen Stunden bis zu in der Regel 7 aber nach anderen Quellen auch bis 14 Tagen.
 Die Kühlung erfolgt mit Cryogenen (Kühlmitteln) wie festem designated.

 The mash is exposed to low or cold temperatures of 4 to 15 ° Celsius.
-The duration depends on the temperature - the cooler, the longer, from a few hours to usually 7 but according to other sources also up to 14 days.
-The cooling is done with cryogenic (coolants) as solid carbon dioxide (Dry ice), or liquid carbon dioxide or nitrogen , The Yeast propagation yeasts is severely restricted and thus the alcoholic fermentation inhibited and possibly prevented.
-The cold shock leads to greater water volume in the grapes and with the self-weight pressure of the mash to break up the cellular membrane (cell cracking).
+The duration depends on the temperature - the cooler the longer, from a few hours up to usually 7 but also up to 14 days according to other sources.
+The cooling takes place with cryogens (coolants) like solid carbon dioxide (Dry ice), or liquid carbon dioxide or nitrogen , The Yeast propagation yeasts is severely restricted and thus alcoholic fermentation is inhibited and possibly prevented.
+The cold shock leads to a larger volume of water in the grapes and with the self-weight pressure of the mash to break up the cellular membrane (cell cracking).

-The consequence is the release of Anthocyanins Anthocyanins .
+The result is the release of Anthocyanins Anthocyanins .
 Tannins tannins .
-Flavorings flavorings and poly saccharides saccharides , But this is much slower than in the presence of alcohol , After completion of the process, the mash must be warmed to over 20 ° Celsius and thus the alcoholic fermentation be initiated.
-The red wines are characterized by milder, fuller, fruity and sweetish taste, as well as stronger or darker colour out.
-Another procedure under cold conditions is cryoextraction (see concentration ).
-But there is also a "hot maceration" with a very similar objective, by means of mash heating he follows.
+Flavorings flavorings and poly saccharides saccharides , However, this takes place much more slowly than in the presence of alcohol , After the process has been completed, the mash must be heated to over 20 ° Celsius and the alcoholic fermentation initiated.
+The red wines are characterized by milder, fuller, more fruity and sweeter taste, as well as stronger or darker colour out.
+Another method under cold conditions is cryoextraction (see under concentration ).
+But there is also a "hot maceration" with a very similar objective, which means mash heating he follows.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword Wine Law .
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword Wine Law .